 Applying for an Initial J-1 Visa

-You are eligible to apply for a J-1 visa at a US embassy or consulate abroad after you receive the Form DS-2019 from MUSC.
+You are eligible to apply for a J-1 visa at a U.S. embassy or consulate abroad after you receive the Form DS-2019 from MUSC.

 Visa interview wait times and processing times are highly variable and depend on the specific consulate, volume of other applicants, and the visa applicant’s individual circumstances.
 For some applicants, it may only take a few weeks to get a visa interview and for the visa application to be processed.
-For other applicants, the entire process may take several months.
+For many applicants, the process may take several months.
 For this reason, you must begin the visa application process as soon as possible after receiving your Form DS-2019.
 It is extremely important that you plan ahead to allow for any delays in the process.

 Please be aware that issuance of a Form DS-2019 from MUSC does not guarantee that you will be issued a J-1 visa.
-Issuance of any visa is at the sole discretion of the US Department of State.
+Issuance of any visa is at the sole discretion of the U.S. Department of State.
 You should not make any definitive travel plans until you have received your J-1 visa.

-US Embassy/Consulate
+U.S. Embassy/Consulate

 It is recommended that you apply for a visa in your country of citizenship.
 Applying for a visa at an embassy/consulate in another country is known as a “third country application.”
 Third country visa applications are somewhat riskier and can take a bit longer.
 Visa refusal is more likely when applying for a visa in a country which is not your home country.
 This is because the consular officer must take extra measures to verify your relationship to your home country.
 If you do choose to apply for a visa in a third country, you should contact the consulate where you plan to apply and ask if they will accept an application from a “third country national.”
 Some consulates may put limits on the number of third country national visa applications that they will process.